Subscribe To This Site

 Vegetarian benefits - and dangers

-The main benefits of a vegetarian lifestyle is increased health and vitality.
-However, if you become a lazy vegetarian diner, it's entirely possible to still eat in a way that destroys your health. many people, for example are intolerant of dairy foods and a good many vegetarians tend to be over-reliant on the convenience of cheese with everything.
+One of the main benefits of a vegetarian lifestyle is increased health and vitality.
+However, if you become a lazy vegetarian diner, it's entirely possible to still eat in a way that destroys your health.
+Many people, for example are intolerant of dairy foods and a good many vegetarians tend to be over-reliant on the convenience of cheese with everything.

 If you want to experiment with vegetarian benefits for yourself and your family, there are plenty of vegetarian recipes in the Green Recipe Book.